On February 3, 1871 a law proclaimed Rome the new capital of the Kingdom of Italy. The court, the parliament and the

 During the Fascist period there was an attempt to impose the more historical name of Remuria, a reminder of Remus, brother of Romulus, the founder of Rome, but La Garbatella's left-leaning inhabitants boycotted the change.

 La Garbatella was developed by blocks (Italian Lotto, see the image used as background for this page) which were designed by different architects over a period of approximately twenty years: this produced a great variety of styles and decorations, with many details reminding the viewer of medieval, Renaissance or Baroque patterns.
 The inhabitants did not find in the new quarter the alien landscape of so many modern urban developments, but the familiar mixture of styles existing in so many streets of Rome and they easily felt at home in their new houses.

 Even when the block was made up of large buildings, architects chose a varied design which refrained from the uniform surfaces which a few years later characterized EUR.

 When La Garbatella was developed private motorization was yet to come (at least for the working class), so only a few large streets were planned for a tramway line to go round the new quarter.
 Winding streets, steps, old statues and jars all contributed to the inhabitants' feeling that they were living in a town district where others had lived before them.

 In the 1930s several large buildings were erected in La Garbatella to provide the services required by its increased population.
 Casa dei Bambini was built on the site of a suburban villa and it retains the fašade of the old casino of the villa.
-A large parish church was dedicated to S. Francesco Saverio.
+A large parish church was dedicated to St. Francis Xavier in 1951.

 Albergo Rosso, a rather peculiar building with a design which reminds the viewer of Borromini's Torre dell'Orologio, provided accommodation to bachelors who were not entitled to an apartment.
 It was converted into flats after WWII.
 A more pompous design characterized the primary schools of La Garbatella.